 ☐ Scissors: Make sure you can cut the thin cardboard you collected with your scissors.

 ☐ Drawing supplies: Like pencils, markers, and colored pencils.

 For each of these categories, look for objects you have around your space (and in your recycling bin).

 We are passionate about sharing our work and developing a community of people interested in these activities, practices, and ideas.
 This materials list is free to download and use to help you get started with tinkering, whether it's at home, at school, or anywhere else.

 Break Down Your Box

-Before you can make a set of cardboard component parts, you'll need to transform your cardbord box into a flat sheet.
-Take a close look at your cardborad box as you begin to break it down.
+Before you can make a set of cardboard component parts, you'll need to transform your cardboard box into a flat sheet.
+Take a close look at your cardboard box as you begin to break it down.
 What are the different parts?
 Do you notice flaps, seams, or edges?
 Explore some cardboard box anatomy while transforming your 3D box into a 2D surface.